What is a challenger bank or mobile bank?

 What does Starling Bank offer?

-Starling Bank offers a full current account, managed via its app, allowing you to set up direct debits and standing orders.
+Starling Bank offers a full personal, joint and business current account, managed via its app, allowing you to set up direct debits and standing orders.

 You get instant notifications to your phone when you spend, and there are no fees for overseas spending or cash withdrawals.